cadiblac/chembiohub-site/_posts/2015-07-27-conversation-warmup.md

 ---
-title: One week to go!
-Current Expertise and Future Directions In Drug Discovery
+title: "One week to go!
+Current Expertise and Future Directions In Drug Discovery"
 author: michael
-excerpt: We are making the final preparations for our symposium "Current Expertise and Future Directions in Drug Discovery - An Oxford-Industry Conversation" taking place in Oxford this Friday, 31st July.
+excerpt: "We are making the final preparations for our symposium \"Current Expertise and Future Directions in Drug Discovery - An Oxford-Industry Conversation\" taking place in Oxford this Friday, 31st July."
 layout: post
+published: true
 ---

 ### An Oxford-Industry conversation

 We are making the final preparations for our symposium “Current Expertise and Future Directions in Drug Discovery: An Oxford-Industry Conversation” taking place in Oxford this Friday, 31st July.

-We will be welcoming **70 industry representatives** from over 30 organisations at Vice-President and CEO level, as well as **70 Oxford research group leaders from 20 departments**.
+We will be welcoming **70 industry representatives** from over 50 organisations at Vice-President and CEO level, as well as **70 Oxford research group leaders from 30 departments**.
 50 post-doctoral researchers and DPhil students will be **presenting posters**, and we will also be joined by **technology transfer professionals** from Isis Innovation and specialists in knowledge exchange and business development.
 The tag cloud below shows the rich diversity of participants that will be there on the day.

 <img src="/assets/img/tagcloud_blog.png" style="width:100%" alt="Tagcloud of ChemBio Hub converation participants">